Animal-aDNA-Research-Community/AaRC.github.io/category/blog.md

 <br><br>
-Below, Marianne shared with us further details about her profile, career, prospects and future projects:
+Below, Marianne shared with us further details about her profile, career, prospects and future projects:<br><br>

 **1. Briefly introduce yourself.
-What is your origin story for how you got into science?** <br><br>
+What is your origin story for how you got into science?** <br>
 Hi, I’m Marianne, a postdoctoral researcher at Uppsala University in Sweden.
 My current work focuses on the genomics of feralization in sheep, using both contemporary and ancient DNA.
 Before this, I completed my PhD at Stockholm University, where I studied the genomics of the last woolly mammoth population on Wrangel Island.
 If you created a word cloud of my research interests, you’d probably see words like “woolly,” “island,” and “ancient DNA” standing out.

 **2. How and/or why did you start working on this project?** <br><br>